Receive all response notifications from the various articles on your shared Medium publication in one place.

 Imagine you are a company with a blog on Medium.
 Your team posts interesting articles but then forgets to follow up on the valuable responses from users and potential customers.

-Medium lets you set up email activity notifications on your blog posts here, which works well for individual users.
+Medium lets you set up email activity notifications on your blog posts, which works well for individual users.
 But what if your Medium blog has articles from multiple users?
 Wouldn’t it be useful to receive all notifications in one place?

 Here are 6 steps to never missing another response on your Medium blog:

-- In the Input section, add all the URLs or article IDs (the alphanumeric part at the end of the article’s URL, e.g. 8e9f15befba0) of the Medium blog posts you want to track.
-Then, add your email address.
+4. Now you can fill in the input fields.
+In the Input section, add all the URLs or article IDs (the alphanumeric part at the end of the article’s URL, e.g. 8e9f15befba0) of the Medium blog posts you want to track.
+Remember to also add your email address.
+Once you are done setting up your search, click the Start button.

 Of course, doing this every day isn’t efficient.
 Luckily, we can automate this, too, by setting up a Schedule:

-2. Create a new schedule.
-Then, in the Settings tab, name it, set how frequently you want to run it, and click Save.
+6. Create a new schedule.
+Then, in the Settings tab, name it, and set how frequently you want to run it.
+When you are done, click Save.

-3. In the Tasks tab, select the task you created for the Medium notifications actor and click Save.
+7. In the Tasks tab, select the task you created for the Medium notifications actor in Step 3 of this tutorial from the dropdown menu, and click Save.

 One more step for Slack users: